Can I use Talkala with all cookies disabled?

 Common questions

-No. Current storage supports sessions, security, preferences, and aggregate web analytics.
+No. Current storage supports sessions, security, preferences, policy handoff, aggregate web analytics, and app behavior.
 There are no ad-targeting cookies.

-Your browser storage was probably cleared, blocked, or unavailable in the current context.
-That is where preferences live.
+Your browser storage was probably cleared, blocked, expired, or unavailable in the current browser context.

 Next step

-Use Privacy for the wider data-handling picture and Help Center for the practical browser-storage explanation.
+Use Privacy for the wider data-handling picture and Help Center for practical account and browser-storage behavior.